Screening Services

 (Static) water column on filter mesh

-Another example of a structural test is a water pressure test.
-The purpose of this test is to check the screen design by checking whether the theoretically calculated water pressure is actually achieved.
-We simulate this by building up a water column equal to the permissible water pressure on a completely blocked screen segment.
+A water pressure test is another example of a structural evaluation.
+Its purpose is to validate the screen design by confirming that the theoretically calculated water pressure is accurately achieved.
+This is simulated by creating a water column equivalent to the permissible water pressure on a fully blocked screen segment.